hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Writing to file

-Use  `=` (equal) after the template name to write to a file.
+The equal sign (`=`) is used to write to a file after the template name.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt=output.txt
 {{</codeInner>}}

-Use `-O` to write all outputs to a directory.
+If you want to write all outputs to a directory, use the `-O` flag.
 Files will have the same name as the template if not set individually.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt -O out/
 {{</codeInner>}}

-The output name can be an inline template so that you can control the filename from the data.
+You can control the filename from the data by using an inline template as the output name.
 Make sure you "wrap it in quotes".

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt="{{ .name }}.txt"
 {{</codeInner>}}

-These can be combined so you can control where the output goes and how files are named.
+You can combine these options to control the output directory and the filename.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue \